 Stardust is the scare resource of Pokémon Go.
 Whilst a buddy Pokémon can generate reliable candy for you every few kilometres and anyone can buy Gold, Stardust stays difficult to obtain and critical to advancing a battler’s team.
 Stardust has only one use: Powering-up (Levelling-up) your Pokémon.
-Trainers can obtain stardust in one of three ways:
+Trainers can obtain stardust in one of four ways:

 Catch a Pokémon (100 Stardust)

 Feeding a berry at a gyms (20 Stardust)